Prag8855/aab/frontend/content/guides/german-health-insurance.md

 There is no best private health insurance.
 There are thousands of options.
 The best option depends on your situation and your budget.

 **Do not choose private health insurance yourself.** It's a really bad idea.
-[Ask a health insurance broker](#insurance-brokers) to compare all options and help you choose.
+[Ask a health insurance broker](#need-help) to compare all options and help you choose.
 Their help is free.

 {% include "_blocks/healthInsuranceQuestion.html" %}

 [Ottonova](/out/ottonova) sells their own private health insurance.
-It's rarely the best option.[^77] Don't choose Ottonova directly; [ask our expert](#insurance-brokers) first.
+It's rarely the best option.[^77] Don't choose Ottonova directly; [ask our expert](#need-help) first.
 If Ottonova is the best option for you, they will tell you.[^76]

 [Feather](/out/feather-private) sells private health insurance from multiple companies.[^41]

 ## Expat health insurance

-[[Expat health insurance]] is a temporary private health insurance.
-It's cheap, but the coverage is not great.
-It's also called **incoming health insurance**.
+[[Expat health insurance]] (or incoming health insurance) is a temporary private health insurance.
+It's cheap, but it's bad.

-You can use expat health insurance to apply for a [[National Visa]], an [opportunity card](/glossary/Chancenkarte), a [student visa](/glossary/Student%20visa) or a [freelance visa](/glossary/Freelance%20visa).
-You can also use it for a temporary stay in Germany.

 Only choose expat health insurance if...

 - **You need temporary coverage**
-    It's perfect to apply for a [[National Visa]], to stay in Germany for a few months, or to get temporary health insurance before your [public health insurance](/glossary/gesetzliche%20Krankenversicherung) coverage starts.
-It's a bad long-term option.
+    Use it to apply for a [[National Visa]], for temporary stays in Germany, or to cover medical emergencies before your [public health insurance](/glossary/gesetzliche%20Krankenversicherung) coverage starts.
 - or **you are a [student over 30 years old](/guides/german-health-insurance/for-students#for-students-over-30-years-old)**
-    It's much cheaper than public health insurance.
-You can switch to public or private after you graduate and start working.
-If you are under 30 years old, public health insurance is usually the best option.
+    It's the cheapest option.
+Switch to public or private health insurance when you graduate and start working.
+If you are under 30 years old, choose public health insurance.
 - or **you are a [freelancer with a low income](/guides/german-health-insurance/for-freelancers)**
-    You can use it to [apply for a freelance visa](/guides/freelance-visa).[^6] It could be the only health insurance you can afford, or the only one that accepts you.
-[Ask our expert](#insurance-brokers) if it's the correct choice.
+    You can use it to [apply for a first freelance visa](/guides/freelance-visa) for the first time.[^6] It might be [your only option](#your-options).
+[Ask our expert](#need-help) if it's the correct choice.
+It's rarely accepted when you [renew your freelance visa](/guides/renew-german-freelance-visa).
 - or **you are retired**
     If you move from a non-[EU](/glossary/European%20Union) country, it might be your only option.
 Public and private insurers might reject you.
-[Ask our expert](#insurance-brokers) if it's the correct choice.
+[Ask our expert](#need-help) if it's the correct choice.

-**Do not stay on expat health insurance.** If you develop a health condition while you have expat insurance, it can be really hard to switch to long-term health insurance, because all insurers will refuse to cover you.
+**Do not stay on expat health insurance.** It's a temporary insurance.
+It's only valid for up to 5 years.
+If you develop a [health condition](/glossary/Vorerkrankung) while you have expat insurance, it can be impossible to find long-term health insurance.
+Get public or private health insurance as soon as you can.

 ### Disadvantages of expat health insurance

 - **It's not always accepted**
-    It's valid for a [[Schengen visa]] or a [[National Visa]] application.[^5] It's rarely valid when you change or renew an existing [residence permit](/glossary/Aufenthaltstitel).[^29]
+    It's valid for a [[Schengen visa]] or a [[National Visa]] application.[^5] It's rarely valid to change or renew a [residence permit](/glossary/Aufenthaltstitel).[^29]
 - **The coverage is limited**
-    It does not cover pre-existing health problems.
-It rarely covers therapy, dentist visits, health check-ups and preventative treatments.[^26] There are high [deductibles](/glossary/Selbstbeteiligung) for some treatments.
+    It does not cover [pre-existing health conditions](/glossary/Vorerkrankung).
+It rarely covers psychotherapy, dentist visits, health check-ups and preventative treatments.[^26] There are high [deductibles](/glossary/Selbstbeteiligung) for some treatments.
 There are limits on the cost of some treatments.
 - **You pay, then get reimbursed**
     When you go to the doctor, you pay for the treatment, and your insurance pays you back later.
 It's more effort and more paperwork.
 You need enough money to pay the doctor.
 You must also check if your insurance covers your treatment, or you will not get reimbursed.
 - **It's temporary**
     You can rarely use it for more than 5 years.[^22] When it expires, you must get public or private health insurance.
-If you have developed health problems during that time, it can be really hard to find another insurance.
-You can end up with a really expensive insurance.
+If you have developed [health problems](/glossary/Vorerkrankung) during that time, it can be impossible to find another health insurance.
 - **It gets very expensive**
     The price increases every year.
 There is no limit on the price increases.
 In the long term, public and private health insurance are cheaper.[^10]

 ### Best expat health insurance

 These options are valid for a [[National Visa]] application.
-You can use them to apply for your first [student visa](/glossary/Student%20visa), [freelance visa](/glossary/Freelance%20visa), [opportunity card](/glossary/Chancenkarte), and other [Category D visas](/glossary/National%20Visa).
+You can use them to apply for your first [student visa](/glossary/Student%20visa), [freelance visa](/glossary/Freelance%20visa), [opportunity card](/glossary/Chancenkarte), or other [Category D visas](/glossary/National%20Visa).
 They are accepted by German embassies, consulates and [immigration offices](/glossary/Ausländerbehörde).

 - **[Feather](/out/feather-expats)**{{ RECOMMENDED }}
     Their insurance is valid for a [[National Visa]] application.
-They have excellent English-speaking customer service.
+They also sell public and private health insurance from multiple insurers.
 I work with them since 2018.
 - [**HanseMerkur** and Advigon](/out/hansemerkur-expats)
     The *Basic* and *Profi* plans are valid for a [[National Visa]] application.
 The *Profi* plan is a better choice, because it covers some preventative care.[^46]
 - [April International](/out/april)